-While most types of employment are legally possible, it is highly unlikely to find full-time, professional work on a Working Holiday visa in Japan but that just means more chances and flexibility to explore this amazing place.
+While most types of employment are legally possible, it is highly unlikely to find full-time, professional work on a Working Holiday visa in Japan.
+But that just means more chances and flexibility to explore this amazing place.
 Visa holders typically work part-time jobs in restaurants, cafes, language schools (English speakers will have the most opportunity here), hotels and resorts, factories, and farms.

 Alternatively, if you have the looks for it, it is possible find work as a model or TV performer.
-Organizations offering full-time employment are typically looking for applicants who plan on staying in Japan longer than one year.
+Organisations offering full-time employment are typically looking for applicants who plan on staying in Japan longer than one year.

 In some cases, it is possible for skilled workers to change their residence status from Working Holiday visa to a regular working visa in Japan, but this can be a complicated process and is ultimately the decision of the immigration bureau.
-In this situation, the applicant would need to be sponsored by the organization wishing to hire him or her and submit the required documents showing proof of employment and requesting a change of status of residence.
+In this situation, the applicant would need to be sponsored by the organisation wishing to hire him or her and submit the required documents showing proof of employment and requesting a change of status of residence.

 Requirements vary greatly depending on visa type and nationality, so it is best to contact the immigration bureau directly for accurate information.